cailleach1310/ares-economy-plugin/readme.md

 Fields that will be listed in the webportal view of the economy management route.
 This will most probably need to be modified.

 ### Adjusting Limit Algorithm
-If you want to adjust the algorithm for determining the limit, you'll need to dig into the code.
-The function in question is **Economy.calc_limit(char)**, it can be found in the helpers.rb file in the /aresmush/plugins/economy directory.
+If you want to adjust the algorithm for determining the economy limit, you'll need to dig into the code.
+The function in question is *Economy.calc_limit(char)*, it can be found in the *helpers.rb* file in the */aresmush/plugins/economy* directory.

 ## Uninstallation
 Removing the plugin requires some code fiddling.
 See [Uninstalling Plugins](https://www.aresmush.com/tutorials/code/extras.html#uninstalling-plugins).